Enome/Umbraco-update-4.5.2-4.7.2/readme.md

 - Download "Support for IronPython/IronRuby macros"
 - Copy everything to bin except for the ruby stuff
 - Copy Python files to -> MacroScripts
 - If the macro files import an other python file that file needs to put into /python dir.
-I used a lot of utils.py file so put it in /python/utils.py
+I used utils.py file a lot so put it in /python/utils.py

 # Static Files

-- copy media -> media
+- Copy media -> media
 - Copy scripts -> scripts
 - Copy images -> images
 - Copy masterpages -> masterpages